dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 # Enhanced-R-CNN-Object-Detection

 Enhanced object detection method using simplified Python-caffe implementation of R-CNN.
-This implementation optimizes the bounding box proposal with Pythonized BING, making it faster and more user-friendly than the original MATLAB v
+This implementation optimizes the bounding box proposal with Pythonized BING, making it faster and more user-friendly than the original MATLAB version.

+## Getting the model